allmonday/fastapi-voyager/README.md

 Visualize FastAPI application's routes and inner dependencies inside response_models.

-Help identify the potential impact of data on interfaces and pages
+It can help identify the potential impact of data on interfaces and pages

 > This repo is still in early stage.